waltonjones/ab3_sensitivity/7-methods.md

 ###Odor preparation
 Ethyl butyrate, the odor for activating Or22a neurons, was from Sigma-Aldrich which dissolved in paraffin oil, as previously described [3], by serial dilution, to make the concentration of 10-5, 10-6 (v/v).
 3 µl of diluted odor was applied onto a piece of filter paper and inserted into a glass pasteur pipette, by the controlled air-pumping system, the odor was delivered onto the mounted fly’s antennae for 0.5 seconds.

+###Immunohistochemistry
-**Immunohistochemistry**: Immunostaining on the whole-mount brains was performed as described previously [11].
+Immunostaining on the whole-mount brains was performed as described previously [11].
 The anti-NPF rabbit policlonal antibody from RayBiotech (product #RB-19-0001) was diluted to make 50 µg/ml before use.
 The neuropil-labeling nc82 antibody from DSHB was used at the concentration 7 µg/ml.
 Goat anti-rabbit IgG Alexa Fluor® 488 (ab150085) and Goat anti-mouse IgG Alexa Fluor® 594 (A-11005), was used for the secondary antibodies.

+###Behavioral analysis
-**Behavioral analysis**: >10 assay sets for one genotype were prepared as described in (Fig 6-A).
+>10 assay sets for one genotype were prepared as described in (Fig 6-A).
 The assay sets were kept in a dark room for about 35 hours, after then, started counting the flies moved into the odor-chamber.
 Once the success rate of any group exceed 80%, the experiment was stopped and quantified and statistically analyzed.